 The edge map crossover is in more details presented in Section 2.2.4.
-The second recombination operator we studied was a distance preserving crossover, dpx for short [51].
+The second recombination operator, that was studied, was a Distance Preserving Crossover, DPX for short [51].
 It creates a new tour (offspring) preserving the same distance in the number of edges to both parents.
-In detail, the operator dpx creates an offspring C from parents A and B as follows:
+In detail, the operator DPX creates an offspring C from parents A and B as follows: